 The holster should provide access to the gun in a short amount of time in compromised positions, like when you are rolling around on the ground or strapped in a car seat.
 Further the gun should be held in a stable position, so that the draw can be consistent and reliable under stress.

 The most popular holsters are hip holsters, and they ride on a belt outside the pants on the strong side.
 Pancake holsters are made of two pieces of material with the gun sandwiched between them, and they have two or more belt slots.
-"Askins" or "Avenger" type hip holsters are made of one piece of material folded around the gun, and usually have a belt slot on the rear of the holster and a belt loop sewn on the back of it.
+Askins or Avenger type hip holsters are made of one piece of material folded around the gun, and usually have a belt slot on the rear of the holster and a belt loop sewn on the back of it.
 The pancake style provides more leverage on the gun to pull it close the body, and thus is a bit more concealable.

 IWB or inside-the-waistband holsters are worn inside the pants and attach to the belt with loops or hooks.These are the most concealable type of holster, but require pants that are about an inch more in the waist measurement than you normally wear.
-Some people find them less comfortable than hip holsters, and vice versa.
-A Summer Special-type IWB has the rough side of the leather on the outside to help keep the holster anchored in one place (most leather holsters have the smooth side out.)
-Some IWBs have an extra "flange" or "tab" to the rear for the same reason.
-You may or not need/like them.
+Some people find them less comfortable than hip holsters and vice versa.
+A Summer Special-type IWB has the rough side of the leather on the outside to help keep the holster anchored in one place (most leather holsters have the smooth side out).
+Some IWBs have an extra flange or tab to the rear for the same reason.
+You may or not need or like them.

-Shoulder holsters are essentially uncomfortable crossdraw holsters.They have a place when the gun can't be worn on the hip, but they are specialty items, and are much less popular in the real world than they are on TV.
+Shoulder holsters are essentially uncomfortable crossdraw holsters.They have a place when the gun can't be worn on the hip, but they are specialty items and are much less popular in the real world than they are on TV.
 They require a an open-front jacket, while most hip holsters can be concealed by an un-tucked shirt.
 Vertical-carry shoulder holsters are best for very large guns.
 Horizontal-carry shoulder holsters are best for normal carry guns, and they are worn high near the armpit-not low near the floating rib like so many catalog pictures show.

 Paddle holsters are held in place with a paddle attached to the holster that slides inside the pants and is held in place by belt tension on the it.
-Their main virtue is their "quick-on, quick-off" capability.
+Their main virtue is their quick-on, quick-off capability.
 Most, but not all, are less secure than hip holsters.

 Ankle holsters are not appropriate for carrying your primary gun since you can't move while drawing from them.
 They do have a place for back-up guns, though.

-Small-of-the-back holsters carry the gun severely canted (see below) at the center of the back and are not recommended!
-If you fall (a very likely occurrence in daily life, let alone in a fight) you will be crushing your spine between the anvil of the floor and the hammer of the 1 to 2 pounds of ordinance steel that compose your gun and the 150+ pounds that make up you.
-And then consider sitting for any period of time with them…not a good idea!
+Small-of-the-back holsters carry the gun severely canted at the center of the back and are not recommended.
+If you fall (a very likely occurrence in daily life, let alone in a fight) you will crush your spine between the anvil of the floor and the hammer of the one to two pounds of ordinance steel that compose your gun and the 150 plus pounds that make up you.
+And then consider sitting for any period of time with them…not a good idea.

 These are reasonable devices as they slow down the draw-stroke only a bit, but they do make it more complicated, which is the real concern.
 There are now many kinds of retention devices available on concealment holsters (and more still on police duty holsters), and they usually involve one or more digits of the drawing hand releasing one or more levers as the gun is drawn.
 Some are more intuitive than others.

 The need for retention devices is very real for exposed guns, such as on a uniformed police duty belt-they help prevent bad guys from simply yanking a cop's own gun out of his/her holster.
 But the need for such devices is less in concealment holsters, particularly for non-sworn citizens since the gun is (or should be) concealed, and no one should know it's there.
 Plain clothes police, on the other hand, usually make no secret of the fact that they're cops, so retention devices on their plain-clothes holsters can make sense.

 Synthetic materials like Kydex holsters (either formed from sheets or injection-molded) or other injection-molded polymer holsters have taken the market by storm in the last decade.
 Usually rigid, polymer holsters don't lose their shape nor do they get soft and rot in humid conditions (including perspiration), and they are slightly faster than leather on the draw.

 Leather is the traditional material for holsters and is an excellent choice for armed citizens.
-It can "give" a bit and conform to the shape of your body a little more than synthetics.
-The fact that leather will "bind" the gun a little if your draw is not perfectly straight up can be an advantage if you are concerned about retention and don't want to complicate things with a retention strap.
+It can give a bit and conform to the shape of your body a little more than synthetics.
+The fact that leather will bind the gun a little if your draw is not perfectly straight up can be an advantage if you are concerned about retention and don't want to complicate things with a retention strap.
 If retention in an open-top holster is your preference, the trick is to go with a deep-seated leather IWB, which should be reasonably difficult for a bad guy to get your gun out of.

 Manufactured holsters from the top companies, are generally of good to excellent quality.
 What they may lack is availability for unusual guns, and they tend to come in only one or at most two belt widths (see below.)